microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/bookingquestionanswer.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This contains a custom question, answer given by the customer for the custom question and the properties of the custom question at the time of creation of the appointment.
+Contains a custom question, an answer given by the customer for the custom question and the properties of the custom question at the time of creation of the appointment.

 ## Properties
 |Property|Type|Description|